anukaal/chat_bot/README.md

 * While a bot is a computer’s ability to understand human speech or text short for chat robot.
 A chatbot is merely a computer program that fundamentally simulates human conversations.
 It allows a form of interaction between a human and a machine the communication, which happens via messages or voice command.

+* A chatbot is programmed to work independently from a human operator.
+It can answer questions formulated to it in natural language and respond like a real person.
+It provides responses based on a combination of predefined scripts and machine learning applications.